cloudify-cosmo/docs.getcloudify.org/content/working_with/console/configure-display.md

 ---
 layout: bt_wiki
-title: Configuring the Web Interface Display
+title: Configuring the Cloudify Console Display
-category: Web Interface
+category: Cloudify Console
 draft: false
-abstract: Configuring the Web Interface Display Reference
+abstract: Configuring the Cloudify Console Display Reference
 weight: 105
 ---

-Cloudify Web interface pages are comprised of widgets.
+Cloudify Cloudify Console pages are comprised of widgets.
 Widgets are dynamic data units that show up to date information.<br>
 You can select which widgets you want to see on each page, and can configure the widgets.

 Default pages provide views of the most commonly required data.
 You can delete these pages or add your own.